leomotors/cocoa-discord/docs/introduction/overview.md

 ::: warning Note

 This document still lacks lot of documentation.
+Mostly because I'm lazy, and no one use this library anyway.

 :::